PickYourOwn.org

-How to make the world's best blueberry pie!
-EASY and illustrated instructions!
+Blueberry Pie Recipe: How to make the world's best blueberry pie

 PDF print version

-Want to make the best blueberry pie you've ever had, and don't want to spend all day in the kitchen combing the Internet or studying overly complicated recipes?
-Anyway, this pie is so easy and has stood the test of time.
+Want to make the best blueberry pie you've ever had, with a crumbly topping and a sweet deep blueberry flavor, and don't want to spend all day in the kitchen combing the Internet or studying overly complicated recipes?
+This pie is so easy and has stood the test of time; read the comments near the bottom of the page.
 What makes it different from other blueberry pies is: it's mostly blueberries, not crust or sugar; and the combination of spices is superb!
 And it doesn't matter if you're not a chef or have never made a pie before!
 Following these illustrated directions ANYONE can cook a perfect blueberry pie!
+Take this pie to a Fourth of July picnic and be the hit of the party!

 Ingredients and Equipment